ndamulelonemakh/notion-cms-astro-blog/README.md

 # Content Management

-- Since we are using [Content Collections], any markdown files in the `src/content` folder will be automatically converted into pages.
+- Since we are using [AstroJS Content Collections API](https://docs.astro.build/en/guides/content-collections/), any markdown files in the `src/content` folder will be automatically converted into pages.
 - In addition, to manually edited markdown files, we can also use the `npm run sync` command to download content from your Notion database into the `src/content` folder.
 - When working in dev, add your [Notion](https://notion.so) API key and database id to the `.env` file as follows: